6-Minute Memoir: “Women Talking”

 Featured storytellers:

-Vivian Chong, visual artist, dancer, singer-songwriter, graphic novelist, drummer, ukulele player, motivational speaker, and the creator of her own one-woman stand-up show
+Vivian Chong is a visual artist, dancer, singer-songwriter, graphic novelist, drummer, ukulele player, motivational speaker and the creator of the recent one-woman show “Blind Date.”

-Pat Dickinson, retired educator and author of the newly-released self-published memoir, “I Think I Can: An 85-year-old looks back on Life”
+Pat Dickinson is a retired educator and author of the self-published memoir, “I Think I Can: An 85-year-old looks back on Life.”

 THE HISTORY OF THE 6-MINUTE MEMOIR